MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/getting-started.md

     </Application>
     ```

+    > [!IMPORTANT]
-> **Important**:  The order of resources added to a ResourceDictionary affects the order in which they are applied.
+    > The order of resources added to a ResourceDictionary affects the order in which they are applied.
-The `XamlControlsResources` dictionary overrides many default resource keys and should therefore be added to `Application.Resources` first so that it doesn't override any other custom styles or resources in your app.
+    > The `XamlControlsResources` dictionary overrides many default resource keys and should therefore be added to `Application.Resources` first so that it doesn't override any other custom styles or resources in your app.
-For more information on resource loading see [ResourceDictionary and XAML resource references](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/resourcedictionary-and-xaml-resource-references).
+    > For more information on resource loading, see [ResourceDictionary and XAML resource references](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/resourcedictionary-and-xaml-resource-references).

 5. Add a reference to the toolkit to XAML pages and your code-behind pages.